tulth/rect_pack/README.md

-# rect_pack
-Python rectangle packing heavily based on juj/RectangleBinPack
+Python rectangle packing module heavily based on juj/RectangleBinPack.

+All the code is released to Public Domain.

+Tested with python 3.6.